 A couple of the before pictures so you can see where I started:

 This was the original pattern with black and white colors.
-Although it’s not hideous, I was going for a different color scheme.
+These cushions have a smooth fabric that has no texture.

 - when PAINTING FABRIC, you need a “breathable” paint.
 Chalk Paint, for example, is considered breathable because it will soak into the fabric.
 If the paint sits on top and does not penetrate the fabric, when you sit on it, or bend it, it will probably crack.
 So, Chalk Paint will be my choice of paint.

-- Sanding between coats while PAINTING OUTDOOR CUSHIONS is a must.
+- Sanding between coats while PAINTING any upholstery is a must.
 This is very important especially with Chalk paint because you want the actual pigment to remain and not all the chalky residue.
 This also makes the fabric nice and soft.

 - Depending on the material you are painting, the fabric might end up feeling a little like “Vinyl.”